boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 vary from 3GPP slice to 3GPP slice, hence the mapping of 5G QoS DSCP values to TN QoS Classes may be rather common.

-   Like in 5QI-unaware model, the original IP header retains the DCSP marking corresponding to 5QI (5G QoS Class), while the new header (MPLS or IPv6) carries QoS marking related to TN QoS Class.
-Based on TN QoS Class marking, per-hop behavior for all aggregated 5G QoS Classes from all RFC XXXX Network Slices is executed on provider network transit links.
-Provider network transit routers do not evaluate original IP header for QoS related decisions.
+   Like in the 5QI-unaware model, the original IP header retains the DCSP marking corresponding to 5QI (5G QoS Class), while the new header (MPLS or IPv6) carries QoS marking related to TN QoS Class.
+Based on TN QoS Class marking, per-hop behavior for all aggregated 5G QoS Classes from all RFC XXXX Network Slices is executed on the provider network transit links.
+Provider network transit routers do not evaluate the original IP header for QoS related decisions.
 The original DSCP marking retained in the original IP header is used at the PE for fine-grained per slice and per 5G QoS Class inbound/outbound enforcement on the AC.

-   In 5QI-aware model, compared to 5QI-unware model, provider network edge resources are controlled in an even more granular, fine-grained manner, with dedicated resource allocation for each RFC XXXX Network Slice and dedicated resource allocation for number of traffic classes (most commonly up 4 or 8 traffic classes,
+   In the 5QI-aware model, compared to the 5QI-unware model, provider network edge resources are controlled in an even more granular, fine-grained manner, with dedicated resource allocation for each RFC XXXX Network Slice and dedicated resource allocation for number of traffic classes (most commonly up 4 or 8 traffic classes,